 4 Tips for Maintaining Oral Health in Older Adults

-Your mouth relies on saliva to help wash away harmful bacteria.
-Without enough of it, plaque sticks around longer, which can lead to cavities and gum disease.
-Consider if your dry mouth is being caused by prescriptions, disease, chemotherapy, or radiation therapy.
-Talk to your dentist and your doctor.
-They are happy to work with you to determine the cause of dry mouth.
-Once you find the cause, special toothpaste, rinses and sprays can be recommended, as well as medication changes.
+If your mouth continues to feel dry despite increasing your water intake, it could be caused by prescriptions or a disease.
+Talk to your dentist and your doctor to determine the cause of your dry mouth.
+Once you find the cause, special toothpaste, rinses, and sprays can be recommended, as well as medication changes.

 If you need help quitting, there are local resources available to support you right now.

 The best way to take care of your oral health as an older adult is to invest in dental insurance.
 If you don’t have coverage through an employer, there are other affordable options available such as individual plans.
 Dental insurance makes it easier to see providers for preventive check-ups and can help cover some of the costs for procedures you may need as you age.

 The right dental plan is key to maintaining oral health in older adults.
 Contact us to learn more about the specifics of your coverage options.